 TGax Editor: Please make the following fixes to the two paragraphs as shown below (D2.3 P103):

-For a non-HT PPDU, HT PPDU and VHT PPDU, the length of the Padding field (in octets)), which depends on the MinTrigProcTime indicated by the soliciting non-AP STA (see Table 9-262z (Subfields of the HE MAC Capabilities Information field)), is given by Equation (9-0b).
+For a non-HT PPDU, HT PPDU and VHT PPDU, the length of the Padding field (in octets)), which depends on the MinTrigProcTime as indicated by the solicited non-AP STA (see Table 9-262z (Subfields of the HE MAC Capabilities Information field)), is given by Equation (9-0b).

-For an HE PPDU, the length of the Padding field (in octets), which depends on the MinTrigProcTime indicated by the soliciting non-AP STA (see Table 9-262z (Subfields of the HE MAC Capabilities Information field)), is given by Equation (9-0c).
+For an HE PPDU, the length of the Padding field (in octets), which depends on the MinTrigProcTime as indicated by the solicited non-AP STA (see Table 9-262z (Subfields of the HE MAC Capabilities Information field)), is given by Equation (9-0c).